 Head back to Scenic Route 100 and continue north towards Granville.
-Chance are you won’t have any cell phone coverage, so keep an eye on on the left for Moss Glen Falls.
+Chances are you won’t have any cell phone coverage, so keep an eye on the left for Moss Glen Falls.
 There is a small parking area and the falls are easily visible right from the road.
 There are hiking trails nearby but you can take a quick photo and continue on to other attractions.

 Warren Falls, Warren

 Even if you are getting tired of waterfalls, you shouldn’t skip stopping at Warren Falls.
 The parking lot can get a little crowded on a busy day because this is a popular spot for families, picnickers, and hikers.
 But a short walk towards the cascades will bring you to a beautiful view of the water rushing through rocks.
 Stake out a spot on the rocks and sit and enjoy a picnic or just take in the view.

 The cute, artsy town of Waitsfield, near Mad River Glen Ski Area, is the beginning of the Mad River Scenic Byway.
 This is a great spot to stop for lunch, or even stay the night if you have more time for your Vermont road trip itinerary.
 You will find art galleries as well as pottery and glass artisans.
 Waitsfield is also home to Mad River Distillers and a few craft breweries.
 You can grab lunch at the Three Mountain Cafe or Mad Taco, or treat yourself to a maple ice cream cone at Canteen Creemee.
 If you did want to stay the night, The Inn at Round Barn Farm is a great choice.